petermattia/petermattia/research.md

 Research at Delaware
 ====================

-I worked under [Dr. Joshua Zide](http://www.zidelab.org/) for three years on a novel application of [thermoelectric materials](http://www.thermoelectrics.caltech.edu/thermoelectrics/index.html).
+I worked with [Dr. Joshua Zide](http://www.zidelab.org/) for three years on a novel application of [thermoelectric materials](http://www.thermoelectrics.caltech.edu/thermoelectrics/index.html).
  Thermoelectrics are often considered for waste-heat recovery applications, exploiting a steady-state spatial temperature gradient to generate electricity.